teora13/PhotoTextConverter/README.md

 # PhotoTextConverter

-:clipboard: Desktop app that converts photo or pdf to txt file
+:clipboard: Desktop app that converts photo or pdf to the txt file